Tuesday, August 9, 2016

 It sounds awesome.
 Outside of the aforementioned lack of sword-to-wall click, the sound effects sound authentic.
 Link still doesn't talk (He should never talk!
 He's a silent hero!), and characters communicate via text-box, but Link's grunts and yells are great.
 Sound effects during fights are as intense as they should be.
 Monsters make blood-curdling calls.
 Arrows whooshing all around.
 It's nice.
 But the true standout in this department is Twilight Princess' musical score.

 A Link to the Past and Ocarina of Time both have all-time great soundtracks, and fortunately, of all the Zelda games not scored by the legendary Koji Kondo (i.e., A Link to the Past and Ocarina of Time), Twilight Princess' is the best.
 Nintendo assigned relatively green composer, Toru Minegishi, with the task of creating the game's music (with assistance from Asuka Ohta).
-Minegishi is apparently a huge student of Kondo's work because Twilight Princess' music sounds like a natural evolution of the maestro's work.
+Minegishi is apparently a huge student of Kondo's compositions because Twilight Princess' music sounds like a natural evolution of the maestro's work.
 Yes, I just called Koji Kondo "the maestro."
 He's created some of the most memorable compositions of all time, and deserves the title.
 Any doubt cast on my previous statement can be immediately extinguished by attending a Symphony of the Goddesses concert.
 And if you already don't have any doubt, you definitely need to attend a Symphony of the Goddesses concert.
 I did, cried the whole time, and had a transcendent experience--it was truly a magical night.
 Kondo gives a pre-recorded speech where he explains how he attempts to stir empathy in the listener when he composes a Zelda soundtrack.
 Incredible.

 If you come here as a wolf, everyone pays a bit more attention to you.